-- 2.1.2.3 Maintenance.
 You must maintain all control measures that are used to achieve the effluent limits in this permit in effective operating condition, as well as all industrial equipment and systems, in order to minimize pollutant discharges.
+This includes:

-This includes: - Performing inspections and preventive maintenance of stormwater drainage, source controls, treatment systems, and plant equipment and systems that could fail and result in contamination of stormwater. - Diligently maintaining non-structural control measures (e.g., keep spill response supplies available, personnel appropriately trained). - Inspecting and maintaining baghouses at least quarterly to prevent the escape of dust from the system and immediately removing any accumulated dust at the base of the exterior baghouse. - Cleaning catch basins when the depth of debris reaches two-thirds (2/3) of the sump depth and keeping the debris surface at least six inches below the lowest outlet pipe.
+- Performing inspections and preventive maintenance of stormwater drainage, source controls, treatment systems, and plant equipment and systems that could fail and result in contamination of stormwater. - Diligently maintaining non-structural control measures (e.g., keep spill response supplies available, personnel appropriately trained). - Inspecting and maintaining baghouses at least quarterly to prevent the escape of dust from the system and immediately removing any accumulated dust at the base of the exterior baghouse. - Cleaning catch basins when the depth of debris reaches two-thirds (2/3) of the sump depth and keeping the debris surface at least six inches below the lowest outlet pipe.

-If you find that your control measures are in need of routine maintenance, you must conduct the necessary maintenance immediately in order to minimize pollutant discharges.
-If you find that your control measures need to be repaired or replaced, you must immediately take all reasonable steps to prevent or minimize the discharge of pollutants until the final repair or replacement is implemented, including cleaning up any contaminated surfaces so that the material will not be discharged during subsequent storm events.
-Final repairs/replacement of stormwater controls should be completed as soon as feasible but must be no later than the timeframe established in Part 4.3 for corrective actions, i.e., within 14 days or, if that is infeasible, within 45 days.
-If the completion of stormwater control repairs/replacement will exceed the 45-day timeframe, you may take the minimum additional time necessary to complete the maintenance, provided that you notify the Secretary of your intention to exceed 45 days, and document inyour SWPPP your rationale for your modified maintenance timeframe.
+If you find that your control measures need routine maintenance, you must:

+- 1. Conduct the necessary maintenance immediately in order to minimize pollutant discharges. - 2.
+If needed, repair or replace any control measures immediately prevent or minimize the discharge of pollutants until the final repair or replacement is implemented.
+This includes cleaning up any contaminated surfaces so that the material will not be discharged during subsequent storm events. - 3.
+Complete final repairs/replacement of stormwater controls as soon as feasible but no later than 14 days or, if that is infeasible, within 45 days (the timeframe established in Part 4.3 for corrective actions) - 4.
+If the repairs/replacement will exceed the 45-day timeframe, you must notify the Secretary.
+You shall provide a rationale for exceeding the 45 day timeframe and a clear plan for completion. - 5.
 If a control measure was never installed, was installed incorrectly or not in accordance with Parts 2 and/or 8, or is not being properly operated or maintained, you must conduct corrective action as specified in Part 4.